Biological Sciences with Biomedicine BSc Hons

 The degree is designed to provide a broad grounding in bioscience subjects whilst maintaining an emphasis on specific biomedical topics.
 You’ll also receive in-depth training in the key techniques associated with modern biological and biomedical practices by taking a series of techniques courses, some of which are taught by staff from a local hospital.

-In your final year, you can tailor your degree to your own interests by selecting from a diverse range of subjects including Cell Signalling, Environmental Pathogens, Tropical Diseases, and Immunology.
+In your final year, you can tailor your degree to your own interests by selecting from a diverse range of subjects including Medical Genetics, Cell Signalling, Environmental Pathogens, Protein Biochemistry, Tropical Diseases, and Immunology.

 During your degree, you’ll conduct your own laboratory-based project where you’ll benefit from the research experience of our internationally renowned academic staff.

 Our graduates find career opportunities in the pharmaceutical industry, the food industry, forensic science and research institutes.
 The transferable skills acquired during this degree make our graduates attractive to employers in many other areas such as management, finance, teaching and marketing.

 This degree will also provide an excellent platform for research-based careers in Biology and Biomedicine, including further postgraduate study for MSc or PhD qualifications.